smile-plzz/techpath-finder/README.md

 ## How It Works

-The application uses a weighted scoring algorithm to match users with suitable specializations based on their responses to questions about:
+The application uses a weighted scoring algorithm to match users with suitable specializations based on their responses to a concise set of 10 questions covering:

 - Interests
 - Skills